gradzikb/vim-abaqus/README.md

 ##Documentation

-List of all plugin functions and detail information about them you will find in the plugin documentation.
+The plugin has decent [documentation](https://github.com/gradzikb/vim-abaqus/blob/master/doc/abaqus.txt) with detail explanation of all functions and examples how to use them.

 `:help abaqus`

+Please read the documentation before you start using the plugin.

 ##Installation